pranav-kural/specibots/README.md

 Booking chat sessions with specialized chatbots fine-tuned for conversations that require the most accurate results most efficiently.

+**Note:** This project was built for as part of coursework for a course I'm taking at my university.
+This only contains the code for front-end, i.e., **there is no backend** connected to the app yet, and the front-end is also just a prototype not final version, so lacks certain features and validation.
+Feel free to use the code or idea :)

 ## Getting Started

 First, run the development server: